How It Works

 So you are better prepared to get started, the bank needs some preliminary financial and organizational information including:

 - Legal Evidence of Existence (tax-exempt letter or copy of your charter)

-- a list of your current board members,
+- List of current board members

 - 2 years of audited financials

 This information is primarily used to meet federal/regulatory requirements so the bank knows who they are working with.
 In bank terms, this requirement is called “KYC” which is short for “Know Your Customer”.